atomtec/YahooFinanceKotlin/Readme.md

 This is written in Kotlin using MVVM pattern and uses Room Library for Persistance

-The UI is instantiates the ViewModel which calls the repository to refresh and add stock .
+The UI instantiates the ViewModel which calls the repository to refresh and add stock .
 This is a model driven UI , data is synced to the DB and updated via live data on the UI When the app is launched and DB has stocks then it will immedately refresh it and start a sync for checking every 15 seconds .